 - Bluetooth – Retail locations can utilize beacons that can connect to your smartphone.
 Typically there’s a mobile application that enables the technology and permission is requested.
 You can push content through Bluetooth, serve local websites from WiFi, utilize the beacon as an Internet access point, act as a Captive portal, offer interactive services, and operate with no Internet connection.

 - RFID – There are various technologies that make use of radio waves to identify objects or people.
 RFID works by storing a serial number in the device that identifies an item or person.
-This information is embedded on a microchip that is attached to an antenna.
+This information is embedded in a microchip that is attached to an antenna.
 This is called an RFID tag.
 The chip transmits the ID information to a reader.

 - Proximity ID – These are proximity cards or contactless ID cards.
 These cards use an embedded antenna to communicate with a remote receiver within a few inches.
 Proximity cards are read-only devices and are mainly used as security cards for door access.
 These cards can hold a limited amount of information.

 Companies who wish to develop these platforms utilize mobile applications that are tied, with permission, to the geographic location of the mobile device.
-When the mobile app gets within a specific geographic location, then Bluetooth or NFC technology can pinpoint their location where messages can be triggered.
+When the mobile app gets within a specific geographic location, then Bluetooth or NFC technology can pinpoint the location where messages can be triggered.

 Proximity Marketing Doesn’t Always Require Expensive Apps and Geocentric Technology